yo96/fp-cnn/README.md

 # fp-cnn
 An end-to-end framework to map a CNN (TensorFlow) onto FPGA (OpenCL).
+Link to our repo: https://github.com/yo96/fp-cnn.

 ## How to generate the accelerator
 - Specify the network configuration